 Monthly traffic – around 8 million active buyers

 If you’re contemplating selling on Ebid, it seems that you’re in good company.

 Ebid began in 1998 in Britain, and from recent Trustpilot reviews, almost 70% who wrote a review gave it a top rating of 5 stars, (with the overall score being four stars).

-Low fees in comparison to the ‘big two’ make it worth a try.
+With Ebid also operating as an auction site and low fees in comparison to the ‘big two’ make it worth a try.